 Meital Galler (Elan's older sister) and her family created Hope TIme Cure as a community service project connected to the celebration of her Bat Mitzvah.
 Meital designed the Hope Time Cure logo, and raised money through the sale of silver logo charms.

 Elisha (Elan's older brother) was in his last year of high school when he created "Purple Day Boston" for his senior community service project.
 This focused on epilepsy awareness and education in several schools in the Boston area and in the community at large.
-This tradition has continued thanks to Cassidy Megan, who created Purple Day
+This tradition was started by Cassidy Megan, who created Purple Day and continues to this day.

 Team Purple was created with 30 runners participating in the Jerusalem Marathon in support of Hope Time Cure and epilepsy awareness.